aliaksander-samuseu/docs-3.0.1/source/operation/custom-loginpage.md

-# Customizing the Login Page
+# Customizing Gluu Server Pages

 ## Style Customizations
 Static style elements like CSS, JavaScript and images are packaged into